slippyex/node-xml-stream-parser/README.md

 # node-xml-stream

 ---

 ### Summary
 * A tiny simple and fast XML/HTML stream parser with an easy-to-use interface (using NodeJS streams)
 * A very effective (fast) way to detal with RSS/ATOM/RDF feeds

+Copy from https://github.com/Steeljuice/node-xml-stream because of inactivity of Project

 ---
 ### Motivation